PTC-Education/RaspberryPi-SpatialToolbox-WifiHotspot/README.md

 <summary><b>Install Basic Interfaces with Bash Script (includes Arduino addon)</b></summary>
 <br>

-If you would like to automate the install process you can use the file called "RPiToolboxInstall.sh" attached to the top of this repo.
-In order to get the file on the RPi, you can either run
+OPTION 1: If you would like to automate the install process you can use the file called "RPiToolboxInstall.sh" attached to the top of this repo.
+In order to get the file on the RPi, you can run

     wget https://raw.githubusercontent.com/PTC-Academic/RaspberryPi-SpatialToolbox-WifiHotspot/main/RPiToolboxInstall.sh

-or you can download the file to your computer and copy it to the RPi over ssh with the following command, where the first argument is the file path to RPiToolbox.sh on your computer, and the second argument is pi@IPaddress
+OPTION 2: You can also download the file to your computer and copy it to the RPi over ssh with the following command, where the first argument is the file path to RPiToolbox.sh on your computer, and the second argument is pi@IPaddress

     scp /Users/Matthew/Downloads/RPiToolboxInstall.sh pi@192.168.1.174:~